DevExpress/devextreme-documentation/api-reference/10 UI Components/dxChart/5 Series Types/CommonSeries/label/customizeText.md

 The text for the label to display.

 ---
-This option accepts a function whose parameter exposes the following fields.
+This property accepts a function whose parameter exposes the following fields.

 <table class="dx-table full-width">
     <tr>